About Calver ST heads

 'Modified to give maximum performance gain for cost.
 Combustion chambers, inlet and exhaust ports extensively re-worked.
-Smoothed finish in ports - not mirror-finish polished - to minimise intake charge drag.
+Stone-ground finished ports - not mirror-finish polished - to optimise flow versus fuel atomisation.
 Multi-angle valve seats in head.
-Cooper S size valves with current maximum flow profiles and plasma-nitrided for durability/longevity particularly when used with unleaded fuel.
-Combustion chamber volume used to give slight static compression ratio increase over standard.
+Valves with current maximum flow profiles and specific size developed for each application in materials and post manufacture treatements for durability/longevity.
+Particularly when used with unleaded fuel.
+Combustion chamber volume set to be applicable to the camshaft spec used in the build.
 Head mods employed greatly increase volumetric efficiency, boosting actual running (dynamic) compression ratio.
 Where much sportier cam profiles are used, a higher compression ratio is advised to achieve maximum power potential.
 Seek advice on what is required'.

 'Combustion chambers, inlet and exhaust ports extensively reworked'.
 And so they are, but not over the top.
 Over the many years I've been modifying heads, I've distilled out what are potentially the most important aspects to give the kind of airflow in the right places that affect different driving disciplines.
 There is absolutely no point whatsoever to providing a lusciously modified head that gives massive peak airflow figures when that peak is at 0.500"-0.550", yet the discipline only calls for 0.400" lift.
 Believe me when I tell you I've flow tested LOTS of heads from other experts where they achieve promised peak flow figures that would leave you dead in the water with the poor figures they get up to 0.350" lift.
 Not to mention the gross inconsistencies port to port.
 We're talking area under the curve here - and that's what I try to achieve.
 For a street car, you need a head that'll flow well in the most used range of lift that gives the best performance for that 'discipline'.
 As far as potential over-all performance then - VFM.

-Smoothed finish in ports - not mirror-finish polished - to minimise intake charge drag.
+Stone ground finish in ports - not mirror-finish polished - to minimise intake charge drag yet promote fuel atomisation.
 Yes it does.
 Fuel can stick to smooth shiny surfaces, reducing fuel efficiency and economy - particularly where overly large ports are used which reduce gas speed within the port and are highly polished .
-On a racer that is driven flat out everywhere perhaps this isn't such a problem.
-And highly polished ports will slightly increase airflow in certain instances by increasing boundary layer speed.
+On a racer that is driven flat out everywhere perhaps this is less of a problem.
+Highly polished ports will slightly increase airflow in certain instances by increasing boundary layer speed.
 So on a racer where port velocity is being driven hard, fuel fall-out is less likely.
-On the street, however, you certainly don't want fuel pooling in the intake ports and dribbling into the chambers when tottering about at low speed.
-If nothing else the excess fuel will do it's damnedest to extinguish the spark in the combustion chamber, drastically reducing torque.
+On the street, however, you certainly don't want fuel pooling in the intake ports and dribbling into the chambers when pottering about at low speed.
+If nothing else the excess fuel will do it's damnedest to extinguish the spark in the combustion chamber, dramatically reducing torque.
 Let alone increased bore wear caused by bore-washing and horrendous fuel consumption figures.
-The smoothed finish is easier and quicker to achieve than the highly polished item.
+The stone-ground finish is easier and quicker to achieve than the highly polished item.
 It also gives a better over-all port surface finish - i.e. reduced lumps and bumps that polishing simply won't remove as the polishing agent isn't resilient enough.
 Definitely a VFM point.

-'…valves with current maximum flow profiles and plasma-nitrided for durability/longevity…'.
+'…valves with current maximum flow profiles …'.
 For the full story on the valve profile deal - check out the relevant article in my 'Corner'.
 Just because certain well-known and respected A-series exponents sell a particular type of valve at a fairly stiff price doesn't mean to say they are the best.
 It's just what they do.

 Remember my ruling - 'Tuning should be a compromise between what's possible and what's necessary'.
 Stick to this and you'll have years of hassle-free fun.